sophienaustdal/MIST4610GroupProject2/README.md

 “Major Brands”: Ford, GM, Chrysler, BMW, Mercedes, Volkswagen, Honda, Nissan, Hyundai, Kia, Subaru, Tesla, Mazda, Toyota

 Category: Vehicle and Equipment

+We observed that, of our four categories of "Recall Type" (Vehicle, Equipment, Tire, Child Seat), Vehicle and Equipment recalls far outweighed the latter two.
+Following this, we wanted to narrow our large data pool into relevant information, so the "Major Brands" filter was created.
+Comparing our brands to the number of recalls, we found two key pieces of information-- Ford, GM, and Chrysler are the most recalled brands, and Vehicular recalls were much higher than Equipment recalls consistently per brand.

 Part 2: